RootstockCollective/collective-rewards-sc/docs/src/src/BuilderRegistry.sol/abstract.BuilderRegistry.md

 approves builder's KYC after a revocation

-_reverts if it is not called by the owner address reverts if it is already KYC approved reverts if it does not have a gauge associated_
+_reverts if it is not called by the owner address reverts if it is not activated reverts if it is already KYC approved reverts if it does not have a gauge associated_

 ```solidity
 function approveBuilderKYC(address builder_) external onlyOwner;